huterguier/gxm/docs/the_sharp_bits.md

 ## CPU-based Environments
-CPU-based environemnts like `envpool` and `gymnasium` are not actually functional.
+CPU-based environemnts like `envpool` and `gymnasium` are not actually functional under the hood.
 Hence, they can be used for sequential rollouts only.
 Trying to call the step function from the same state twice will result in an error or unexpected behavior.